KiarashShayegani/Iran-Car-Market-Intelligence/README.md

 > *"When navigating Iran's volatile car market, both buyers and sellers face a common challenge: determining a fair price for a vehicle.
 Existing platforms often rely on simple database queries that return minimum, maximum, and average prices—useful, but potentially missing complex patterns and vulnerable to outliers.*
 >
 >*This project began with a question: Could machine learning provide more nuanced price estimations by learning from actual market data?
-Starting with Pride cars (Iran's most common vehicle), I built a complete pipeline—from data collection to deployment—to explore whether ML models could offer a complementary approach to traditional price estimation methods."* //more explanations to be added * * *
+Starting with Pride cars (Iran's most common vehicle), I built a complete pipeline—from data collection to deployment—to explore whether ML models could offer a complementary approach to traditional price estimation methods."*

 ## 🔍 What This Project Is